stephanmitchev/couchbase-to-oracle/README.md

 Limitations
 ------------------
-This tool make some very important assumptions.
+This tool makes some very important assumptions.
 1. The data in the Couchbase documents is a JSON object {.....} - not an array.
 2. Arrays are converted to child tables, thus the elements of arrays must be objects, e.g.
 ```json